SumoLogic/sumologic-kubernetes-collection/docs/security-best-practices.md

 The metrics metadata enrichment service needs to be able to talk to the Sumo Logic backend receiver endpoints.
 It also needs to be able to access the Kubernetes API Server to obtain metadata.

-Example Kubernetes Network Policies restricting all but the necessary traffic for the traces pipeline:
+Example Kubernetes Network Policies restricting all but the necessary traffic for the metrics pipeline:

 ```yaml
 apiVersion: networking.k8s.io/v1